redplanetlabs/rama-clj-kondo/README.md

 ## Setting up

-The clj-kondo extensions for Rama come bundled with the Rama jar when installing dependencies.
-This means your editor should import the clj-kondo rules for you automatically, but in case it doesn't or you favour using clj-kondo from a terminal, you can get clj-kondo to import the linting rules for Rama by running
+You can get clj-kondo to import the linting rules for Rama by running:

 ``` sh
 clj-kondo --lint "$(clojure -Spath)" --copy-configs --skip-lint